5 Reasons Quitting Drinking Helped Me Write My Book

 I truly believe that I would not have published my memoir at the end of last year if I were still drinking - even the very little alcohol I was consuming (around 2-4 units / week, at the weekend only).

-This May will mark three years without alcohol, and this has been one of the most profound clearings of my life.
+This May will mark three years without alcohol, and eliminating this substance has been one of the most profound clearings of my life.
+Unsurprisingly, it came with challenges — some expected, others unforeseen.

 Here are just a few of the gifts I’ve received from this choice.